As a gut health specialist, clients frequently ask me, “But why me?”. “Why do I have IBS?”, ”What caused all these symptoms in the first place?

 So if you’re wondering ‘’why me?” then I hope this will help give you some answers.

-Again, this is called Post Infectious IBS and is found more commonly in women.
-Interestingly it’s been found that between 6-17% of individuals with IBS who had a previously normal bowel habit believe their illness began suddenly in association with this type of infection.
+Interestingly, 6-17% of individuals with IBS who previously had normal bowel habits believe their illness began suddenly after an infection.
 And although estimates vary, studies suggest that around 10% of people who suffer bacterial gastroenteritis develop IBS.

-Furthermore, bacterial infection such as Campylobacter can also change pre-existing IBS subtypes with 50% of people who had constipation dominant IBS change to either mixed or diarrhoea dominant.
+Furthermore, bacterial infections like Campylobacter can alter IBS subtypes, with 50% of constipation-dominant IBS cases changing to mixed or diarrhea-dominant.

 Why does this happen?
-Well research has shown that Stressful childhood events trigger abnormal signalling from a protein called nerve growth factor, initiating a cascade of changes that ultimately lead to the development of irritable bowel syndrome (IBS).
+Research shows that stressful childhood events trigger abnormal signaling from a protein called nerve growth factor, leading to IBS development.
 The finding uncovers a link between traumatic psychological events in childhood and lifelong health repercussions.

 In addition, adverse early life events significantly impact upon many of the communication pathways within the brain-gut-microbiota axis.
 This axis allows for two-way interaction between the central nervous system (your brain) and the gastrointestinal tract.
 In IBS, this axis is seen to be dysfunctional.